-Black Women Candidates Are Poised To Make History In 2018 & Beyond — EXCLUSIVE
+Black Women Candidates Are Poised To Change Congress In 2018 — EXCLUSIVE

 I call the psychologist's cell phone but get her voicemail.
 The parting words on the message are the last thing I'd expect to hear from a Congressional candidate: "Stay hype!"
 It's a refreshing break from dense politics talk, but Dr. Adia McClellan Winfrey, known as "Dr. Dia," is serious about her candidacy for representative in the U.S. House for Alabama.
 Winfrey is one of a record-breaking cohort of 35 black women running for office in Alabama.
 This is part of a groundbreaking trend nationwide in which black women are seizing their political moment.

 Women in general are putting their names on the ballots at unprecedented rates, and in big races.
 As of writing, there are 590 black women candidates listed in the Black Women in Politics database; 98 of them for federal seats.
 I spoke with Winfrey, one of those 98 candidates, as well as two experts on women in politics: Kelly Ditmar, project director for the Gender Watch 2018 project, and Dr. Wendy Smooth, an expert contributor for the project, to learn more about this trend.

 "Certainly there's an increasing number over what we've seen in previous years," Smooth says of black women candidates.
 Recently, in races where women overall have hit plateaus politically, she explains, black women have made modest yet steady gains.
 Aside from numbers, what she's noticed is a shift in the relationship between candidates and voters — an increased excitement about black women candidates that wasn't there before.

 What does it mean to say that our governing institutions are controlled by white men in this country?
 What types of policy does that lead to?